awstephens/Election_Analysis/README.md

-# Using Python To Count Votes in the 1st Congressional District in Colorado
+# Using Python To Count Votes in the 1st Congressional District of Colorado

 ## Introduction